samelstob/notes/management-notes/algorithms/mit-videos.md

 "This is really the same as DFS to do a topological sort to do one round of Bellman-Ford.
 The min is doing the same thing as the relaxation step.
 The same algorithm but we come at it from a different perspective"

+XXXSE Yay this makes a little more sense now after having gone back and done Dijkstra

 XXXSE Shortest Path